BIABOU FOOTBALL LEAGUE RESULTS - NBC SVG

-Yesterday afternoon, Overland FC hammered newcomers, Champion Ballers 6-nil in Group “B” of the Hairoun Biabou nine-a-side Football League at the Biabou Playing Field.
+Yesterday afternoon, in a Group “A” encounter of the Hairoun Biabou nine-a-side Football League, 1998 Hillside Rollers and Bonhamme Ghetto Stars played to a two all draw at the Biabou Playing Field.

-The goals were scored by TRE-ZINE Da Souza (2), and one each by Shaville Botner, Kadeem Duncan, TEK-LAN Spring, and Akram Edwards.
+Lynden Simon and Xavian Delpesche netted a goal each for 1998 Hillside Rollers, while the goals for Bonhamme Ghetto Stars were scored by Akeem Benjamin and Jalen Miller.

-This afternoon at 4:30, DESCO FC will clash with Union Combined Group in “A” encounter also at the Biabou Playing Field.
+Tomorrow afternoon at 4:30, Diamond Youths will tackle Mozambique Boyz in another Group “A” showdown at the Biabou Playing Field.

-Tomorrow, Greggs FC will take on Richland Park Pride and Joy in Group “A”.

 Advertisement